PALM SUNDAY: Steadfast Journey

 Jesus approached Jerusalem not with fear or anxiety, but with steadfast purpose and unwavering resolve fully aware of how events would unfold.

-As Christians, we can be thankful that our Lord did not deviate from His preordained mission.
+We can be thankful that our Lord did not deviate from His preordained mission.
 His arrival in Jerusalem at the set time was crucial to all that followed in fulfilling God’s redemptive purpose.

 IMAGES AND DETAILS:

 1) La Vie de Notre-Seigneur Jésus-Christ (With Passover Approaching, Jesus Goes Up to Jerusalem).
 (Image used for illustrative purposes) (Photo credit: By James Tissot/Wikimedia/[PD-US, PD-Art]/Enhancement, MKM Portfolios)

 2) Il allait par les villages en route pour Jérusalem (He Went Through the Villages on the Way to Jerusalem).
 (Image in all forms used for illustrative purposes) (Photo credit: By James Tissot/Wikimedia/[PD-US, PD-Art]/Enhancement, MKM Portfolios)